 Leading IT solution providers Frontier Technology have seen an increase in their clients using virtualisation for business continuity, Managing Director, Edwin Wong explains; “With the recent recession and further cuts due to the new coalition, we have seen an influx of our clients wanting to switch to virtualisation.
 It eliminates the cost and unpredictability of traditional disaster recovery solutions and simplifies backup and recovery of data and systems.”

 There are a host of virtualisation players in the industry, VMWare, Microsoft and Citrix.
 However, when budgets are tight Microsoft solutions are certainly a good option.
 Julian Datta, Development Manager, Virtualisation & Management, Microsoft UK, talked to the meeting attendees about Microsoft Hyper-V Server 2008 R2.
 It is a free download hypervisor that offers a compelling, cost-effective virtualisation platform, with high levels of performance, and scalability.
 “As Microsoft’s Hyper-V Server 2008 R2 is a free download, it allows organisations to start their virtualisation journey regardless of budgeting and funding.”
 He stated.

-Some of the smaller firms present felt that their even if all of their servers and applications were virtualised there was still the issue of limited in-house resources and staffing.
-Gareth Jones, Business Development Manager, Frontier Technology recommended cloud computing “Outsourcing business continuity is an excellent solution for firms who have limited resources, funding and time.
-Frontier Continuity Service is a hosted business continuity solution which uses private cloud technology to securely connect your network to our data centres.
+Some of the smaller firms present felt that even if all of their servers and applications were virtualised there was still the issue of limited in-house resources and staffing.
+Gareth Jones, Business Development Manager, Frontier Technology recommended cloud computing “Outsourcing business continuity is an excellent solution for firms who have limited resources, funding, and time.
+Frontier Continuity Service is a hosted business continuity solution that uses private cloud technology to securely connect your network to our data centres.
 With no capital investment required it is affordable regardless of your size or industry sector.”